Azure-Samples/openai-end-to-end-baseline/README.md

 ### Build and push the image

-1. Ensure requirements.txt has the appropriate requirements.
+1. Ensure the requirements.txt in the dist/flow folder has the appropriate requirements.
 At the time of writing, they were, as follows:

     ```bash
     promptflow[azure]